mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

     !!! warning "Important"
         If you don't run the above command you'll end up installing the latest _development_ version of Mathesar, which will be less stable.

-    !!! tip
-        You can install a specific Mathesar release by running commands like `git checkout 0.1.1` (to install version 0.1.1, for example).
-You can see all available versions by running `git tag`.

 1. We need to create a python virtual environment for the Mathesar application.

     ```